pyvisa/pyvisa-py/docs/source/installation.rst

 the device you are trying to connect to.
 The following tutorial describes how to do it http://ask.xmodulo.com/change-usb-device-permission-linux.html.

-On Windows, you may have to uninstall the USBTMC specific driver installed by Windows and re-install a generic driver.
+On Windows, you may have to uninstall the USBTMC-specific driver installed by Windows and re-install a generic driver.
+Please check `libusb's guide`_ for more details, but installing a ``WinUSB`` driver with Zadig_ should be a good start.

 Note that on Windows, devices that are already open cannot be detected and will not be returned by ``ResourceManager.list_resources``.

-Another useful reference for how to configure your system is h ttps://github.com/python-ivi/python-usbtmc.

 How do I know if PyVISA-py is properly installed?